-The Rhode Island Department of Education (RIDE) and the Vermont Agency of Education (VT AOE) manage the Rhode Island and Vermont state assessment programs with the assistance of several participants, including Rhode Island and Vermont educators, a Technical Advisory Committee (TAC), and vendors.
-The RIDE and the VT AOE fulfill the diverse requirements of implementing Rhode Island's and Vermont's statewide assessments while meeting or exceeding the guidelines established in the Standards for Educational and Psychological Testing (American Educational Research Association, American Psychological Association, & National Council on Measurement in Education, 2014).
+The RIDE and the VT AOE manage the Rhode Island and Vermont state assessment programs with the assistance of several stakeholders, including Rhode Island and Vermont educators, a Technical Advisory Committee (TAC), and vendors.
+The RIDE and the VT AOE fulfill the diverse requirements of implementing Rhode Island's and Vermont's statewide assessments while adhering to the guidelines established in the Standards for Educational and Psychological Testing (American Educational Research Association, American Psychological Association, & National Council on Measurement in Education, 2014).